 One of the biggest problems with the construction of the Victoria Line south of the station was water.
 An unexpected large body of water bearing gravel was encountered in August 1964.
 On the 17th August the tunnels collapsed and the tunnelling shield and partially built tunnels were both flooded and filled with gravel as a result.
 Seven men working here fortunately escaped with their lives.

 Green Park was closed in the immediate vicinity due to fears of subsidence.
 Much extra work had to be undertaken to dig the tunnels out, remove the gravel and repair the tunnelling shield and its associated equipment before the work could recommence.
+What it resulted in was an emergency works shaft (a makeshift hole rather) had to be dug in view of the palace (which we must remember was something the planners/contractors had originally not wanted to do.)

 An emergency shaft was built just 300 metres from the north east corner of Buckingham Palace and part of the running tunnels had to be dismantled to get to the stricken tunnel shield.
 Source: You Tube